 Next Steps

 If two or more of these signs describe your business, you're ready.
 The best first step is a structured AI assessment: a short engagement where an expert evaluates your operations, identifies the highest-impact opportunities, and gives you a concrete roadmap.
-It's low-risk, relatively low-cost, and it gives you the clarity to make smart decisions about what to invest in next.
+It's low-risk, relatively low-cost ($1,500 to $5,000 for most small businesses), and it gives you the clarity to make smart decisions about what to invest in next.